tolgraven/proper-vim-tmux-nav/README.md

 **WIP but nav and resize mostly functional**

 Differences from vim-tmux-navigator:
-- Slightly faster (hopefully)
+- Slightly or amazingly faster (depending on how heavy your shell is)
-	* Doesn't trigger autocmds when test-switching windows
+	* Doesn't trigger Vim autocmds when test-switching windows
-	* Cleaned up vim< >tmux passing?
+	* Makes system() calls using sh, so even if you have a slow-to-start fish/zsh/bash/whatever setup it won't break yer groove
 - Adds window resizing using the same principles as switching
 	* Unifies vim and tmux to use the more natural (for hjkl) tmux-style direction-wise
 	* Takes count, allows key repeat